BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 - **Lord of Dale** `ACTIVE`

-Brand's [Stand Fast!]
-Is 12" rather than 6".
+Brand's [Stand Fast] Is 12" rather than 6".

 - **Stoic Fighter** `ACTIVE`